alefragnani/vscode-language-pascal/README.md

 ![py-envvar](images/vscode-pascal-py-envvar.png)

 > **NOTE:** For now, it was tested only on Windows, but since these tools are multiplatform (in fact, it comes from Unix), it should work on Linux and Mac.
-I will update these instructions since I test on these platforms.

 ### Available settings